(Last Updated on : 12-12-2018)

 Age of Rig Veda

 There is a huge controversy among scholars concerning the time of composition of Rig Veda.
 The Rig Veda is much more archaic as compared to other Indo-Aryan texts and it was for this reason that the text attracted the attention of different western scholarship.
-The Rig Veda documents an early phase of Vedic religion.
-There are firm cultural and linguistic similarities of Rig Veda with early Iranian Avesta, deducing from the Proto-Indo-Iranian times, often linked with the early Andronovo culture of ca. 2000 BC.
+It documents an early phase of Vedic religion and has firm cultural and linguistic similarities with early Iranian Avesta, deducing from the Proto-Indo-Iranian times, often linked with the early Andronovo culture of CA. 2000 BC.
 Different scholars place the work in slightly different time frames.
 Professor Max Muller fixes the composition of the text from 1200 B.C. to 1000 B.C., whereas, Tilak fixes it as 6000 B.C. and Professor Jacobi in 4500 B.C.
 However, a general belief goes that Rig Veda, the oldest of the four Vedas and the most revered one, was composed about 1500 B.C. in the Punjab

 (Sapta Sindhu) region and codified about 600 B.C.